icecrao2/icecrao2.github.io/orbitcore/orbitcore_en.md

-# Orbit Shift Privacy Policy
+# Orbit Core Shift Privacy Policy

 Last updated: 2026-03-15

-Orbit Shift ("the App") may process limited information to provide gameplay features and advertising functions.
+Orbit Core ("the App") may process limited information to provide gameplay features and advertising functions.

 ## 1. Information We May Collect
 - Run record data